Ruthvik2025/Weather_app/README.md

 ## Overview

 This is a simple weather app UI that fetches real-time weather data from a third-party API.
-The app provides users with current weather conditions based on the user's location or a specified location.
+The app provides users with current weather conditions based on the specified location.

 ## Features